Probably, the most common concern when shopping on AliExpress is this: “do I have to pay customs?”.

-On the other hand, if you don't pay attention to the letter, the product will return to the seller, so maybe you can reach an agreement with him and he will refund part of what you paid.
-However, keep in mind that if you do not pay attention to the customs letter your data may be “marked”, so from now on your orders will be blocked.
-That said, this is not a tragedy either because you can always order things in the name of a friend or family member.
+As the product will return to the seller if you fail to respond to customs, an alternative could be tryin to reach an agreement with the vendor so he can refund you part of what you paid.
+Keep in mind that if you do not pay attention to the customs letter your data may be “marked” and future orders could be blocked.

 Do I have to pay customs or import fees?

-Yes, the payment of customs is made by the buyer.
+Yes, the paying customs is the responsibility of the buyer.
 This is not something exclusive to AliExpress.
-On all international websites, the buyer is responsible for knowing the customs regulations of his or her country and paying the customs costs in case the package is stopped, since:
+On all international websites, the buyer is responsible for knowing the customs regulations of his or her country and paying the customs fees in case the package is stopped, since: